(**Most book links go to Better World Books where you can have books shipped anywhere in the world for FREE).

 Welcome to the Family from Youth for Christ.
 This is a great resource designed for older students, but usable for new believers of any age.
-Click on these Chapters to a PDF of each chapter - Chapter 1: Welcome to the Family ; Chapter 2: Communicating with God ; Chapter 3: God's Love Letter to Us ; Chapter 4: We need Each Other ; Chapter 5: God has Wonderful Plans for Us ; Chapter 6: Steps for Continued Growth
+Click on these links to a PDF of each chapter - Chapter 1: Welcome to the Family ; Chapter 2: Communicating with God ; Chapter 3: God's Love Letter to Us ; Chapter 4: We need Each Other ; Chapter 5: God has Wonderful Plans for Us ; Chapter 6: Steps for Continued Growth

 Truth about your faith

 Knowing God by J.I.
 Packer.
 Another classic.
 J.I.
 Packer, professor at Regent's Divinity School for years and renowned scholar, has truth & explanation for it packed into this 200+ page masterpiece.
 Packer does a more than apt job of explaining the Attributes of God & how man is called to respond in turn all without getting lost in any technical theological jargon.
 If you're looking to go a little deeper, look no further. (**Available at our Book Table on Sunday Mornings)

 The Christian Doctrine Section of carm.org has excellent breakdown of the Christian faith.
 Basic Christian Doctrine, The Trinity, the Holy Spirit, Jesus.